tenebrius1/tp/docs/DeveloperGuide.md

 ### Delete feature
 #### What it is
-Deletes the tutor or student at the specified `INDEX` from the displayed tutor/student list.
+Deletes the tutor or student at the specified `INDEX` from the displayed Tutor/Student List.

 #### Implementation details
 Similar to the `AddCommand` class above, the `DeleteCommand` class extends the `Command` class.
 The actual execution of the `delete` command is similar to that of the `add` command, except the `delete` command decides on the tutor/student to delete based on the `INDEX` of the tutor/student displayed on the `filteredTutors` list or the `filteredStudents` list of the `ModelManager` class.